nitikagupta1403/WeaveAI/papers/CLO-SKET/CLO_SKET_Final_Methods.md

 1.
 \]

+Empty radial shells were represented by zeros.

-Conditioning on radius prevents shells with greater total foreground mass from dominating the angular representation solely because they contain more ink.
+This shell conditioning separates angular organization from the amount of foreground mass present at a given radius.
+Consequently, radial shells containing more total ink do not dominate the angular statistic solely because they contain more foreground intensity.

 ---